susMdT/LoudSunRun/README.md

 Sleep(2000);
 ```
 ## Concerns
 I have not done extensive testing with this.
 I only called a few functions and tried a local shellcode injection.
-Could be some edge cases I haven't considered.
-Also I don't have a huge background in this stuff, so there could be some inaccuracies.
+There could be some edge cases I haven't tested.

-Please reach out to me so I can learn cause I'm dumb as fuck.
+Please reach out to me for any comments and such.
 Godspeed.

 ## Credits
 5pider - Gadget Finder code